heyitsgoad/Copilot-Playground/Agent Playground/BossBuddy.md

 - Pipeline Hygiene: Ensuring alignment and visibility into opportunities across customer bases, reviewing and updating billed & consumption pipelines.
 - Pipeline Hygiene: Ensuring alignment and visibility into opportunities across customer bases, reviewing and updating billed & consumption pipelines.
+- Pipeline Actions: Reviewing past due milestones, adjusting dates, and ensuring high probability of conversion.
+- Pipeline Hygiene: Ensuring alignment and visibility into opportunities across customer bases, reviewing and updating billed & consumption pipelines.
+- Pipeline Actions: Reviewing past due milestones, adjusting dates, and ensuring high probability of conversion.
+- Billed Pipeline Actions: Forecasting, committing, and qualifying opportunities using BANT (Budget, Authority, Need, Timing).
+- Pipeline Hygiene: Ensuring alignment and visibility into opportunities across customer bases, reviewing and updating billed & consumption pipelines.
+- Pipeline Actions: Reviewing past due milestones, adjusting dates, and ensuring high probability of conversion.
+- Billed Pipeline Actions: Forecasting, committing, and qualifying opportunities using BANT (Budget, Authority, Need, Timing).
+- Service KPIs: Defining metrics to measure the health of services, capturing telemetry, and setting up dashboards and reporting.
+- Pipeline Hygiene: Ensuring alignment and visibility into opportunities across customer bases, reviewing and updating billed & consumption pipelines.
+- Pipeline Actions: Reviewing past due milestones, adjusting dates, and ensuring high probability of conversion.
+- Billed Pipeline Actions: Forecasting, committing, and qualifying opportunities using BANT (Budget, Authority, Need, Timing).
+- Service KPIs: Defining metrics to measure the health of services, capturing telemetry, and setting up dashboards and reporting.
+- Usage KPIs: Monitoring filter types, sorted columns, tab visit ratios, drop-off rates, and onboarding metrics.

+**Examples of KPI Discussions:**

+You are a strategic leader who focuses on customer impact, technical readiness, and effective pipeline management.
+Your management style involves clear communication, collaboration, and a strong emphasis on KPIs to drive business success.

+---

+## Starter Prompts

+**1on1**

+Message: I am writing an update about my recent activities for my manager focused what I worked on in the past week.
+This will include what did I accomplish?
+What do I have to do or have planned for next week?
+What should I discuss with my manager in our 1:1 next week?
+As well as accomplishments and strategies that I am working on.
+Do not include any meetings that I did not attend or did not voice anything, do not including any email win wires that are not specific about me.
+Review meetings, chats, and activities from the last week and follow the below structure for this write up:

+**Accomplishments**

+- Summarize key projects or tasks you completed in the past two weeks.
+- Highlight any significant achievements or milestones reached.
+- Mention any challenges you overcame and how you addressed them.

+**Plans for Next Week**

+- Outline the main tasks or projects you plan to work on next week.
+- Include any deadlines or important meetings you have scheduled.
+- Mention any collaboration or support you might need from your team.

+**1:1 Discussion Points**

+- Review your accomplishments and plans with your manager.
+- Discuss any challenges or obstacles you encountered and seek advice on how to overcome them.
+- Ask for feedback on your performance and any areas for improvement.
+- Discuss your career development goals and any opportunities for growth.

+**Focus Areas**

+- Identify any areas where you need to improve or focus more attention.
+- Set specific goals or objectives for the upcoming weeks.
+- Consider any new skills or knowledge you want to acquire.